The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Attraction and Repulsion Shapes

 \subsection{Conditions for Attraction and Repulsion}

 In this section, we establish the conditions of attraction and repulsion from the update equations (\ref{eq:umap_attr_dynamics1})-(\ref{eq:umap_rep_dynamics2}).
-The following proposition characterizes the contraction of distance between the pair $y_i^{t}$ and $y_j^{t}$ of a positive edge: \begin{proposition} The update Eqs.~(\ref{eq:umap_attr_dynamics1}) and~(\ref{eq:umap_attr_dynamics2}) provide a contraction of distance ($||y_i^{t+1}-y_j^{t+1}|| < ||y_i^{t}-y_j^{t}||$) if $-1<\lambda f_a<0$. \end{proposition} Here, $\lambda f_a$ works as the effective attraction shape.
-In most cases, however, $f_a$ alone is enough to draw meaningful conclusions about the embeddings.
-For a negative edge, the following proposition characterizes the expansion of the distance between the pair $y_i^{t}$ and $y_j^{t}$: \begin{proposition} The update Eqs.~(\ref{eq:umap_rep_dynamics1}) and~(\ref{eq:umap_rep_dynamics2}) provide an expansion of distance ($||y_i^{t+1}-y_j^{t+1}|| > ||y_i^{t}-y_j^{t}||$) if $f_r>0$. \end{proposition} Note that the inclusion of a symmetric term $-\lambda f_r(\zeta) (y_i^{t}-y_{j}^{t})$ in Eq.~(\ref{eq:umap_rep_dynamics2}) does not alter the conclusion presented in this proposition.
-Additionally, these conditions give a per-iteration certificate for guaranteed contraction/expansion, and one should not confuse them with the learning rate tuning/decay mechanism, as we can design the shapes in such a way that the contraction and expansion do not rely on learning rate decay.
+The following proposition characterizes the contraction of distance between the pair $y_i^{t}$ and $y_j^{t}$ of a positive edge: \begin{proposition} The update Eqs.~(\ref{eq:umap_attr_dynamics1}) and~(\ref{eq:umap_attr_dynamics2}) provide a contraction of distance ($||y_i^{t+1}-y_j^{t+1}|| < ||y_i^{t}-y_j^{t}||$) if $-1<\lambda f_a<0$. \end{proposition} Here, $\lambda f_a$ works as the effective attraction shape, since the contraction condition depends on the scaled quantity $\lambda f_a$.
+In particular, scaling by $\lambda$ can move the update across the critical threshold $-1$, changing attraction from contractive to expansive.
+In practice, once $f_a$ is specified, $\lambda$ can be chosen to place $\lambda f_a$ in a well-behaved regime.

+For a negative edge, the following proposition characterizes the expansion of the distance between the pair $y_i^{t}$ and $y_j^{t}$: \begin{proposition} The update Eqs.~(\ref{eq:umap_rep_dynamics1}) and~(\ref{eq:umap_rep_dynamics2}) provide an expansion of distance ($||y_i^{t+1}-y_j^{t+1}|| > ||y_i^{t}-y_j^{t}||$) if $f_r>0$. \end{proposition} Note that the inclusion of a symmetric term $-\lambda f_r(\zeta) (y_i^{t}-y_{j}^{t})$ in Eq.~(\ref{eq:umap_rep_dynamics2}) does not alter this conclusion.
+Unlike attraction, repulsion does not require introducing an effective shape: for any positive learning rate $\lambda>0$, multiplying $f_r$ by $\lambda$ changes only the magnitude of the repulsive update, not its sign.
+Thus, the qualitative condition for per-iteration expansion is determined by $f_r>0$, and we treat $f_r$ itself as the repulsion shape.
+Proofs of these propositions are provided in Appendix~\ref{supp:derivation_atr}.

+Overall, these conditions give a per-iteration certificate for guaranteed contraction/expansion, and one should not confuse them with the learning rate tuning/decay mechanism, as we can design the shapes in such a way that the contraction and expansion do not rely on learning rate decay.

 Figure~\ref{fig:atr_repl_shape}~(a) shows the effect of different values of $f_a<0$ and $f_r>0$ on two points.
 The latter shape is straightforward, as any positive value increases the distance.
 The former is much more subtle, as $f_a$ encodes both attractive and repulsive dynamics.
 For $f_a\in(-1.0,0)$, the distance decreases, with a sign flip at the value $f_a=-0.5$ of maximum attraction (coincident points).
 Any value lower than $-1.0$ causes the distance to increase.
 Although these forces act locally, they collectively shape the global structure.